stapelberg/hugo/content/posts/2025-03-19-intel-core-ultra-9-285k-on-asus-z890-not-stable/index.markdown

 I will buy a different mainboard to see if that helps, likely the ASRock Z890 Pro-A. If you have any recommendations for a Z890 mainboard that actually works reliably, please let me know!

+**Update 2025-04-17:** I have received the ASRock Z890 Pro-A, but the machine shows exactly the same symptoms!
+I also swapped the power supply, which also did not help.
+Running Prime95 crashed almost immediately.
+At this point, I have to assume the CPU itself is defective and have started an RMA.
+I will post another update once (if?)
+I get a replaced CPU.